Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 & had more casualties & done more fighting

-than any other regiment & the King was
+than any other Regiment & the King was

-very interested & Symons said then then added - "I
+Very interested & Symons said then ^then added - "I

-don't understand why our Colonel has
+dont understand why our Colonel has

-never been even mentioned in dispatches
+never been even mentioned in despatches

 after being through it all & been wounded"